earthhereonlt-design/pakoda-2.0/README.md

 4. Set the start command to:
    `npm start`
 5. Railway should detect the app as a Node/Vite service and deploy the static build.

-> Note: This app currently calls Gemini from the frontend, so the API key is included in the built JavaScript bundle.
-For production security, consider moving Gemini calls to a backend server or function.